jconstable/SpriteSleeper/README.md

 By default, each Canvas will maintain default functionality.
 To add this new functionality to a Canvas, add a SpriteSleeperCanvas component to the Canvas GameObject.
 Note: SpriteAtlas assets that can be managed by this library currently need to reside in a Resources folder.
 Once the application is running in the Editor, verify that atlases are being tracked and loaded properly using the inspector on the SpriteSleeperManager object.

-We recommend splitting up your Sprite Atlases accordingly, if possible, so that multiple UI screens won't prevent Atlas unloading.
-Boilerplate UI Atlases are not a good candidate for this use case.
+If possible, we recommend splitting up your Sprite Atlases such that Sprites aren't unnecessarily shared across multiple screens.
+Boilerplate UI Atlases are not good candidates for SpriteSleeper.

 TODO:
 - Add option on SpriteSleeperCanvas to strip Atlas references from scenes at build time